Towards Realistic Zero-Shot Classification via Self Structural Semantic Alignment: Methodology

 \subsection{Self Training with Semantic Alignment}

-In this section, we present our S\textsuperscript{3}A self-training method, as depicted in Fig.~\ref{fig:sssa}.
-The self-training process leverages both instance-wise and structural alignment pseudo labels which are produced by using an exponentially moving averaged (EMA) teacher model.
-Throughout this procedure, we refine the CLIP image encoder to improve its representational capabilities, and fix the text encoder instead.
+In this section, we present our S\textsuperscript{3}A self-training framework, as depicted in Fig.~\ref{fig:sssa}.
+The self-training process leverages both instance-wise and structural alignment pseudo labels which are derived by our CVPR algorithm with an exponentially moving averaged (EMA) teacher model~\cite{ema}.
+Throughout this process, we adapt the CLIP image encoder to enhance its representation and fix the text encoder.

-\para{Structural Semantic Alignment.} To incorporate the structural semantic alignments, computed by our CVPR algorithm, into online self-training, one challenge needs to be addressed.
-It is critical to determine the uniform interval for computing pseudo labels from our CVPR across all datasets.
-For quality pseudo-labels with our CVPR algorithm, using consistent model embeddings is crucial, but collecting them is computationally costly, and determining the optimal execution interval across datasets is challenging.
-To mitigate these issues, we introduce a slowly updated Exponentially Moving Average (EMA) teacher model.
-This model executes the CVPR algorithm once per epoch to yield stable and reliable pseudo labels, which then guide the self-training of a student model~\cite{ema}.
+\para{Structural Semantic Alignment.} To incorporate the structural semantic alignments into online learning, one challenge needs to be addressed.
+Obtaining high-quality structural alignment pseudo-labels requires consistent model embeddings from the entire dataset, which is computationally costly; while determining the optimal execution interval of CVPR across datasets is challenging.
+To mitigate these issues, we introduce a slowly updated EMA teacher model.
+It provides stably refined embeddings and executes the CVPR algorithm once per epoch to yield stable and reliable structural pseudo alignments, which then guides the self-training of the student model.

-We define the structural semantic alignment loss as the cross-entropy between the predictions of the student model and the pseudo labels generated by the teacher model.
+We define the structural semantic alignment loss as the cross-entropy between the predictions of the student model and the pseudo structural alignments generated by the teacher model.
 Formally, this loss for the $i$-th instance can be expressed as:

-In this equation, $\mathbf{\hat{p}}_T(i)$ represents the one-hot pseudo label for the $i$-th instance, which is inferred from the teacher model during the last epoch.
+In this equation, $\mathbf{\hat{p}}_T(i)$ represents the one-hot pseudo structural alignment for the $i$-th instance, which is inferred from the teacher CVPR results during the last epoch.
 On the other hand, $\mathbf{p}_S$ denotes the softmax prediction of the student model over the entire vocabulary, computed for the input $\mathbf{x}_i$.
+As a result, the sharpened pseudo labels can cluster images with the same semantics as well as align clusters.

 \para{Individual Semantic Alignment.} In addition to the structural semantic alignment loss, we also guide our model with instance-wise pseudo alignments, which are generated on-the-fly by the EMA teacher model.
 Without this guidance, our model would likely converge to suboptimal solutions rapidly.
 We formulate the individual semantic alignment loss for the $i$-th instance as follows: